 Since 2005 and until now, only federally licensed meat and poultry processors have had an obligation to apply a HACCP method.

-However, with the introduction of the Safe Food for Canadian Regulations (SFCR), which will come into effect on January 15, 2019, any company with annual sales of more than $100,000, will be required to set up a Preventive Control Plan (PCP).
+However, with the implementation of the Safe Food for Canadians Regulations, which will come into force on January 15, 2019, any company whose annual turnover is greater than $100,000, will be required to put in place a a Preventive Control Plan (PCP).